Other local authority activities: miscellaneous (N to Z): waste collection and disposal

 As well as the normal weekly household collections, domestic waste includes special arrangements for bulky items and garden material.
 The waste collection authority has a duty to arrange for the regular collection of domestic waste for which it cannot make a charge as the cost is covered by the Council Tax.
 Special collections must be undertaken at the request of a householder but the authority can charge for the service.

 It is common for local authorities to contract out normal and special collections to a private-sector waste-collection company.
 The contractor’s services are supplied to the authority rather than to the householder.
 Therefore any charges for special collection services, even if the contractor collects and retains the payment from the householder, relate to a non-business activity of the authority.
 However, payments that are retained by the contractor form part of the consideration for its standard-rated supply to the authority.

 The authority may make related supplies for which it charges.
 For example the provision of special dustbins necessary to fit the collection vehicle, or specially marked rubbish sacks.
 These are also non-business except when the local authority sells standard unmarked bags, which are standard rated.

 Commercial waste covers collections from all forms of commercial premises and non-private dwellings such as prisons, hospitals and royal palaces, but not from industrial premises as defined in the Environmental Protection Act 1990.

 As with domestic waste there is a duty for the collection authority to have arrangements in place for the collection of commercial waste.
-However, there is no obligation to provide a routine service, but it must respond to any request.
+However, there is no obligation to provide a routine service, but it must respond to any request from a business whose premises are in its area.
 Collection services are required to be charged for but charges can be waived in some circumstances.